Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Nordica, the Estonian flag-carrier airline, allows pets to travel in the cabin, as well as in the hold as both check-in luggage or cargo.
+Nordica, the Estonian flag-carrier airline, allows pets to travel in the cabin, as well as in the hold.
 As there is a maximum number of pets pet flight, it’s advised to book within 24 hours of your own booking, and at least 24 hours in advance.

 The standard rules apply, with a maximum weight of 8kg including the carrier and a generous maximum carrier size of 56 x 45 x 25cm.
 The pet fee is €35, one-way within Europe.